UCD: Physics 9B Lab

 - We use the properties of standing wave harmonics and their associated traveling waves to experimentally determine the linear mass density of a string.

-- We use the standing sound wave harmonics in a metal bar to compute the speed of sound in that metal, and test the "beats" phenomenon.
+- We use the standing wave harmonics in a metal bar to compute the speed of sound in that metal, and from that determine its composition.

 - Lab 4: Two-Source Interference